Learn About Pearls

 Very Good – Reflections appear bright and near sharp

-Good – Reflections are bright but not sharp, and slightly hazy around the edges
+Good – Reflections are bright but not sharp, and slightly hazy around the edge

 Fair – Reflections are weak and blurred